As-Built Drawings in Solar Engineering: A Short Guide

 Facilitating Construction Oversight

-As the build is underway, as-built drawings help to maintain everything on course.
-Contractors and project managers reference as-built drawings to assist with the installation of panels, mounts, and wiring.
 Teams can find problems early, avoid expensive do-overs, and stay on schedule by checking the drawings throughout the project.

-Making sure you obey the rules
+Making sure you follow the rules

 Supporting Long-Term Maintenance